Cesária Évora Airport: History

 The airport was constructed in 1959–1960.
 It was expanded to be able to host international flights between 2005 and 2009.
 The airport was officially renamed after the highly acclaimed singer Cesária Évora in 2012.
 It has a modern terminal of about 11000 m2 and has the capacity to process about 500 passengers an hour.

+In July 2023 Vinci Airports finalized a financial arrangement to take over seven airports in Cape Verde under a concession agreement signed with the island country’s government.
+The company will be responsible for the funding, operation, maintenance, extension and modernization of the airports for 40 years, alongside its subsidiary ANA-Aeroportos de Portugal, which holds 30% of the concession company Cabo Verde Airports.

 Airlines and destinations

+The following airlines operate regular scheduled and charter flights at São Vicente Airport: